 Following this pre-draft consultation phase, Council and Regional Roads Victoria undertook the following additional assessments to further inform the investigation:

 16 pre-draft submissions were received by Council up to December 2017.
 The majority of these submissions were identical and objected to Ford Road serving as an arterial east-west link.
 One submission supported the realisation of an arterial east-west link along Ford Road given the critical need to connect Stage 1 of the Shepparton Bypass with the Shepparton Alternative Route.

-GTA Consultants Pty Ltd has completed the Draft Report, taking into consideration the issues identified during the consultation phase, as well as the findings and recommendations included in the additional assessments.
+GTA Consultants Pty Ltd completed the Draft Report taking into consideration the issues identified during the consultation phase, as well as the findings and recommendations included in the additional assessments.

 The findings of the Draft Report can be summarised as follows, it:

-It is important to note that the investigation study is not a review of alignment options for an east-west route.
+It is important to note that the investigation study was not a review of alignment options for an east-west route.
 As discussed previously, the use of Ford and Wanganui Roads as the direct connection between Stage 1 of the Bypass and the Shepparton Alternative Route (Grahamvale Road and Doyles Road) is adopted Council policy.